 In fact, I’m going to drop an obligatory spoiler warning here specifically for those who haven’t read the original trilogy.
 STOP READING THIS ARTICLE.
 Finish the books, then come back to this, because I’m going to talk about what it’s about and it will spoil those reveals from the books.

 (For those who HAVE read the original trilogy but haven’t read Sons of Ares, I won’t spoil anything major about the comics in this article.)

 The super-vague answer is that Sons tells us a bit of Fitchner’s backstory and the events leading up to the birth of Ares.
 If you want a bit more info on the plot, read the next paragraph.

 But what’s it actually about?

 Fine, you want a few more details?
 The comics jump around in time, showing us Fitchner’s time at the institute, the events that led him to meet Bryn and eventually have Sevro.
 And then, the end of that story.
 Shit obviously escalates.

 But haven’t we already heard this story?

-Well, yes and no. We got the bullet points to Fitchner and Sevro’s backstory in Golden Son, however there are pieces to that puzzle that weren’t revealed to us in the books, which come to light in this comic series.
+Well, yes and no. Golden Son gave us some bullet points to Fitchner and Sevro’s backstory.
+Sons of Ares reveals some new pieces to the puzzle, which weren’t in the original books.
 Some of them understandably so.
 I’ll leave it at that.

 Is it any good?

 Sons of Ares is great.
 I actually enjoyed it even more rereading through the whole thing all at once.
 As I said, it’s very suspenseful, not to mention beautifully illustrated.
 This is a story I didn’t realize I needed to hear until I read it.
 It’s well worth a read (and then a reread).